Experience-Monks/jam3-lesson-asyncjs/lessons/2-Node style callbacks/index.md

 ### Returning A Lot

 In the above section we showed a few solutions to fix the christmas tree.
 In one of those solutions we used the `async` module.
-In that example everything worked because we were returning one image in the callback after the `Error`.
-But if you had to return multiple items that example would break.
+In that example everything worked because we were returning one image in the callback after the `Error` our `null`.
+But if you had to return multiple parameters that example would break.
 Many modules have been writen that expect one data object to be returned and if you break this convention you can't use those modules.

 Let's look at how it would look when you're breaking this convention:
 ```javascript